bcgov/moh-keycloak-user-management/frontend/README.md

 # alltests.js contains a test named "Test update user"
 ```

 Make sure you have the `checkLoginIframe: false` flag set, as described above.
 The end-to-end tests require LDAP user credentials.
 The username `testcafe`, and the password is in the MoH KeePass.
 Additional users used in E2E tests are called `testcafe-dashboard` and `testcafe-organizations`.
 All three users share the password.
 Set the password in an OS environment variable named `TESTCAFE_PASSWORD`.
-You might also need to add another environment variable named `NODE_ENV` with the value `Development` in case some of the tests fail.
+You might also need to add another environment variable named `NODE_ENV` with the value `development` in case some of the tests fail.

 The client used for E2E tests is called `UMC-E2E-TESTS`.